openstack-archive/networking-powervm/README.rst

   utilize future versions of this specification as it becomes available: http://ibm.co/1lThV9R

-* Will build on top of a new open source python binding to previously noted PowerVM REST API.
-This will be a prerequisite to utilizing the driver.
+* Will build on top of the pypowervm library.
+An open-source, python based library that interacts with the PowerVM REST API.

 Testing